humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 The second method for creating a support ticket is email.
 This is offered as a backup option should you be unable to open tickets via the Altis Dashboard for any reason.

-We have a few email addresses linked to our support so we can track issues that come in.
-Those are linked to different support types.
+The following email addresses can be used to create different types of ticket as indicated:

 - hosting@altis-dxp.com
 This linked to an Incident type (non-urgent).